LangqiXing/langqixing.github.io/_pages/about.md

   - /about.html
 ---
 ![Lilopic](/images/Lilopic.png){: .align-right width="300px"}
-⚙️ I am a fourth-year Ph.D. student majoring in Mechanical and Industrial Engineering at Northeastern University.
+⚙️ I am a fourth-year Ph.D. candidate majoring in Mechanical and Industrial Engineering at Northeastern University.
 I completed my bachelor’s degree in chemical engineering with a minor in history of art and architecture at UC Santa Barbara,

 🧪 My research focuses on improving drug delivery in clogged blood vessels, especially in dead-end vessel geometries where transport is very slow.
 By engineering solute concentration gradients and tailoring microchannel surface properties, I study how to control particle motion and significantly accelerate transport, reducing delivery times from days to hours.
 Building on this, I developed tunable hydrogel “beacons” that generate sustained chemical gradients to attract, repel, sort, and organize particles without pumps or external power.